SwethaKey/Fundaments-of-python/README.md

 # IDEL will have two modes:
 #  1] Scripting Mode[Python file]
-        When ever you writing code in file and saving that file in (.py) that is you used Scripting language In script mode, you will write a script and save the scripts with .py extension and then run it.
+        1.When ever you writing code in file and saving that file in (.py) that is you used Scripting language 2.In script mode, you will write a script and save the scripts with .py extension and then run it.

 # 2]Interative Mode[Python Shell]
-         if you run you are model in python Shell chatting with python in Python Shell is called as int Quick calulation and one line activation is called Interactive Mode When you close the python shell.
-All code will erase immediately return thr results of commands when hit enter into the shell
+         1.if you run you are model in python Shell 2.chatting with python in Python Shell is called as int 3.Quick calulation and one line activation is called Interactive Mode 4.When you close the python shell.
+All code will erase 5.immediately return thr results of commands when hit enter into the shell

 ---------------------------------------------------------------------------------------------------